-- 1. Sources \$646.6M: - a.
-Premium collections account for 100% of operating receipts.

-- a.
-Operating expenses total (\$439.6M), of which payroll is (\$215.5M) and claims-related disbursements are (\$70.4M).
+- 1. Sources \$621.7M: - a.
+Premium collections account for 100% of operating receipts. - 2.
+Uses (\$543.3M): - a.
+Operating expenses total (\$432.2M), of which payroll is (\$215.5M) and claims-related disbursements are (\$70.6M).
 Excluding these two expenses, the majority of Fondo's operating expenses consist of: payments made to other government entities as determined by laws, purchased services and material and supplies expenses pertaining to medical services, equipment, and supplies as Fondo is not just an insurance provider, but also provides medical services to its insured population. - b.
 PayGo disbursements are projected to amount to (\$93.7M) in FY19. - c.
-CapEx will amount to (\$8.1M) for FY19. - d.
+CapEx/other will amount to (\$14.5M) for FY19. - d.
 Disaster-related spend is (\$3.0M) YTD related to building repair work after the hurricanes.

-a. \$26.5M increase from Jun-18 to Mar-19 driven entirely by premiums invoicing outpacing collections.
-A/R is expected to decline in July when collections are made on Jan-19 invoices.

-a. \$4.3M increase from Jun-18 to Mar-19 driven primarily by increases in intergovernmental payables due to accrued payables related to PayGo invoices.
-A/P has decreased significantly since Feb-19 as Fondo has made significant catchup payments to Hacienda (Retiro) for PayGo.

-a.
-Working capital is unfavorable by \$22.2M as increases in accounts receivable pertaining to premiums collections have outpaced the accrued amounts owed to intergovernmental entities, and
+- 1. Accounts Receivable: - a. \$20.8M increase from Jun-18 to Apr-19 driven by premiums invoicing outpacing collections. - b.
+A/R is expected to decline in July when collections are made on Jan-19 invoices. - 2.
+Accounts Payable: - a. \$12.1M increase from Jun-18 to Apr-19 driven by increases in intergovernmental payables due to accrued payables related to PayGo invoices, which are expected to be resolved by end of FY19. - 3.
+Working Capital: - a.
+Working capital is unfavorable by \$8.7M driven by increases in accounts receivable pertaining to premiums collections coupled with accrued amounts owed to intergovernmental entities, which have significantly increased since the end of FY18.

-Fondo making pay downs on its outstanding payables related to PayGo.